go-restream/aha/docs/cli.md

 - **Security**: Localhost only by default, use `--allow-remote-shutdown` flag to enable remote access (not recommended)
 - **Format**: JSON response

-## Notes

-1. **Local-path rule for GGUF/ONNX**: GGUF and ONNX artifacts are local-path only; use `--gguf-path` or `--onnx-path`.
-Remote download management is only for safetensors models.

-2. **Artifact selection**: `--artifact-format auto` uses model default; you can force `safetensors|gguf|onnx` explicitly.

-3. **Tokenizer directory**: For GGUF/ONNX, if tokenizer files are not colocated with model files, set `--tokenizer-dir`.

-4. **Download retry mechanism**: By default, retries 3 times, waiting 2 seconds after each failure before retrying.
-You can adjust the retry count with `--download-retries`.

-5. **Default save directory**: Models are saved to `~/.aha/` directory by default, which can be customized via `--save-dir` or `-s` parameter.

-6. **Port occupation**: Ensure the specified port is not occupied before starting the service.
-The default port is 10100.

-7. **Permission issues**: If saving to a system directory (such as `/data/models`), ensure you have the corresponding write permissions.

 ## Getting Help